excelsior-oss/excelsior-jet-maven-plugin/README.md

 and copies all its run time dependencies to `jet/build/lib`.
 Then it invokes the Excelsior JET AOT compiler to compile all those jars into a native executable.
-Upon success, it copies that executable and the required Excelsior JET Runtime files into the `jet/app` directory, and binds the executable to that copy of the Runtime.
+Upon success, it copies that executable and the required Excelsior JET Runtime files into the `jet/app` directory, binds the executable to that copy of the Runtime and finally copies the contents of `<packageFilesDir>` directory, if the later set for the project.

 > Your natively compiled application is ready for distribution at this point: you may copy
 > contents of the `jet/app` directory to another computer that has neither Excelsior JET nor